infinispan/js-client/README.md

 You can also create and deploy your own converters into Infinispan server instances.
 See the
-[event filter and conversion](https://infinispan.org/docs/stable/titles/developing/developing.html#event_filtering_and_conversion) section on the Infinispan user guide for more information.
+[event filter and conversion](https://infinispan.org/docs/stable/titles/developing/developing.html#event_filtering_and_conversion) section in the Developers Guide for more information.

+Note that you must also configure encoding for cache definitions on Infinispan servers.
+Configure caches to use a MediaType that matches the data format for keys and values.

+See the [configuring MediaType](https://infinispan.org/docs/dev/titles/developing/developing.html#encoding_media_type) section in the Developers Guide for more information.

 ## Script Execution

 The client has the ability to remotely execute scripts on the server.
 To do so, it must first load the script in the server and then invoke it.
 So, given the following script called `sample-script.js`:

 ```Javascript
 // mode=local,language=javascript,parameters=[k, v],datatype='text/plain; charset=utf-8'